House Committee Denies Summoning Emefiele - THISDAYLIVE

 The committee chairman, Hon.
-Victor Nwokolo, Sunday dispelled the purported summon, saying rather, the CBN Governor was only asked to interface with the committee so that the conditions of the policy can be reduced for Nigerians in order to maximise the benefits.
+Victor Nwokolo, yesterday dispelled the purported summon, saying rather, the CBN governor was only asked to interface with the committee so that the conditions of the policy would be reduced for Nigerians in order to maximise the benefits.

 The House of Representatives had last week passed a resolution rejecting the two and three per cent charges respectively on any deposit or withdrawal exceeding N500, 000 and had agreed to get the CBN to explain the rationale behind the policy.